 If the concert occurs in a small space like a bar or a small church, Mack’s waxable earplugs are clear and easily moldable.
 Instead of pushing them into your ear canal, they block the opening of your ear canal.
 Thus, they feel comfortable and stay in place.
 Walgreens carries Mack’s Pillow Soft Earplugs.

-Stay tune to learn about the meaning behind your student’s behaviors.
+Stay tuned to learn about the meaning behind your student’s behaviors.
 Of course, what you learn also applies to your loved ones.

 If you have questions or concerns, I encourage you to schedule a free phone consultation.